-- On the FTP site, the person receiving the files uses the guest user account and enters the password.
-(FTP requires that you type something in the password field.) - Be sure to select the FTP (via Internet) check box in the USB Storage (Advanced Settings) screen.
+- There are two user accounts: admin and guest.
+The password for admin is the same one that you use to access the router.
+By default, it is password.
+The guest user account has no password. - On the FTP site, the person receiving the files should use the guest user account and enter any password (FTP requires that you type something in the password field). - Be sure to select the FTP (via Internet) check box in the USB Storage (Advanced Settings) screen.
 This option supports both downloading and uploading of files.

-You can enable the HTTP (via Internet) option on the USB Storage (Advanced Settings) screen to share large files.
+Note: You can enable the HTTP (via Internet) option on the Advanced USB Storage (Advanced Settings) screen to share large files.
 This option supports downloading files only.

-Storage Basic Settings
+Basic Settings

-You can view or edit basic settings for router a USB storage device attached to your router.
+You can view or edit basic settings for the USB storage device attached to your router.